YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 root, leaving (sub)trees intact, or to delete nodes as well as (sub)trees.

-Intrinsic special variables cannot be killed.
+Intrinsic special variables cannot be deleted.

 ``ydb_delete_s()`` returns ``YDB_OK`` or an `error return code`_.